 PAINTING AT PARKVIEW

-This class will not be meeting this summer.
+This class will not be meeting this fall.
 Watch for it to return in future semesters!
 Part open studio, part instruction, part experimentation, this class will meet your individual needs based on your creative goals.
 Riki Kölbl Nelson, an artist and arts educator, has taught students aged 9 to 90.
 She provides exercises designed to stretch the skills and creativity of the participants.
 You’ll be part of a facilitated group, gaining feedback and encouragement to take your art making to the next level for both beginning and advanced students.
 You can choose your preferred medium to work in – watercolors, acrylic, pastels or color pencils – and purchase your own materials for the class.
 This class can also be helpful for those who wish to add artwork to their memoirs.
 Some materials for the students will be on hand at the first session.
 This class takes place at the Northfield Retirement Community’s Parkview Center, 910 Cannon Valley Dr W. Instructor: Riki Kolbl Nelson

 THE ART OF EMBROIDERY